stalkerhumanoid/gmink-redux/README.md

 Updated by me ([@stalkerhumanoid](https://github.com/stalkerhumanoid)) to help get the game [Decade](https://store.steampowered.com/app/3272360/Decade/) working on newer versions of Proton.

+I am not a .NET dev and I learned just enough to accomplish what I set out to do.
+I am certain that things can be cleaned up and improvements can be made.

 ## Main Changes:
 - Updated to the latest .NET and Ink versions (9.0.x and 1.2.0 respectively)
 - Now exports native shared libraries using built-in .NET functionality rather than 3rd party DllEXport package